C. Saint-Saëns OrganScore Complete Edition

 Saint-Séverin Organ, Paris (Ferrand 1745/Abbey 1889/Kern 1964)

-Volume I contains a few pieces for harmonium, some of which have stop indications specific to this instrument.
-Although they are usually played at the organ nowadays, it is important to understand the meaning of these indications.
-For this purpose, a useful description of the classical French harmonium has been included.
+Volume I contains several pieces originally written for harmonium, some of which include registration indications specific to that instrument.
+Although these works are now generally performed on the organ, it is important to understand the meaning of these markings.
+To this end, a description of the classical French harmonium has been included.

 Arrangement of a Typical Classical French Harmonium